ErabaReta/ErabaReta/README.md

 ### Hi there 👋
+hi, I am an IT student.
+I'm on developing skills step.
+I m studying right now at 1337 school bengreuir that is part of 42.
+I'm trying to create some interesting stuff here you can explore my repos (wait for my private ones to turn public too after I finish them).
 [![eouhrich's 42 stats](https://badge.mediaplus.ma/binary/eouhrich)](https://github.com/oakoudad/badge42)
 <!--
 **ErabaReta/ErabaReta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.